flathub/org.freedesktop.LinuxAudio.BaseExtension/README.md

 The manifest of this flatpak has them all.

-And make sure the application find the LV2 plugins by putting the following finish argument:
+Also make sure the application find the plugins.
+As an example to find LV2 put the following finish argument:

 ```
 "--env=LV2_PATH=/app/extensions/Plugins/lv2"
 ```

-The manifest of this flatpak has them all.

-For DSSI, LADSPA and VST it is the same change as above.
-It's actually recommended to add them all if you support LV2 as using a LV2 plugin like Carla, you can use the others formats.
+For DSSI, LADSPA, VST and VST3 it is the same change as above, see the table below for a summary.

 The table below summarize the mount point and environment to set.
 The mount point is `/app/extensions/Plugins`.
 The subdir is a subdirectory